Workshops & Support Groups

 Fostering Parent and Professional Collaboration – Respect, trust, open communication, and shared goals are all indicators of collaborative partnerships.
 In this fun and interactive workshop, participants will work in groups to identify and discuss what professionals and parents can specifically do to foster collaborative relationships.

 Understanding Conflict - Even with the very best communication, conflict is normal and inevitable.
 The more we recognize and understand the different styles of managing conflict that we and others use, the better we become at responding to it.
 Join us for this participatory session where the facilitator will guide you through a process of self-discovery and growth which will include identifying your own conflict style.

-Navigating Special Education - Learn about the special education process, commonly used language by special educators, and what your rights as a parent are under IDEA.
-This workshop is for parents or professionals.
+Navigating Special Education - Learn about the special education process, commonly used language and definitions used in special education and parents’ rights.

 Positive Behavioral Interventions and Supports (PBiS) -Vermont Family Network (VFN) is working in partnership with the Vermont Department of Education, through the BEST team and the State Improvement Grant, to reach out and connect with families around the VTPBiS initiatives happening in their schools.
 VFN is available, and would love an opportunity to present a VTPBiS workshop for parents at your school.
 VFN’s presentations are free-of-charge, information-packed, and family-friendly!